-These deputy medical examiners must be physicians who are licensed in the state of Iowa and who have been approved for service by the state medical examiner.
-The county medical examiner is responsible to train and/or secure training for his/her deputies.
+These deputy medical examiners must be physicians who are licensed in the state of lowa and who have been approved for service by the state medical examiner.
+The county medical examiner is responsible to train and/or secure training for his/her deputies and investigators.
+The state medical examiner's office offers guidance and provides training lectures as well as one on one training in death investigation skills and proper procedures.